 Visit the Harbour Bridge South Pylon Lookout for spectacular views, wander along the waterside through Barangaroo and Darling Harbour, or walk a coastal path past some of Sydney’s famous beaches.

 Find the best swimming, snorkelling and surfing spots or watch a film at the local Randwick cinema – one of the cheapest in Sydney.
 Ride a bike around Centennial Park or enjoy an Aussie BBQ with new friends.

 Whether you want to explore vibrant Sydney or stay close to campus, you'll find plenty to do.

 Visit the Sydney Harbour Bridge and the Opera House, the Botanic Gardens, Taronga Zoo and the Sydney Fish Markets, or go further afield to the Blue Mountains and the Royal National Park.

 Our Summer is from December to February, Autumn (fall) from March to May, Winter from June to August, and Spring from September to November.
 Sydney has a comfortable temperate climate; the hottest months are January and February and the coldest months are July and August.

 Both the Sydney campuses have regular bus services to and from the CBD and Central railway station, with nearly 1,700 UNSW Express Bus services to the Kensington campus each week.
+There are also Light Rail Services running between the CBD, Central and the Kensington Campus.
 Sydney’s other public transport services include trains, ferries and trams.
 A shuttle service runs between the Kensington and Paddington campuses.
 Find out more about Getting to Uni.